 In my view, it feels icky for tax appeal servicers to ask for a percentage of the “savings” they negotiated on behalf of their client.
 It feels like they are taking advantage of property owners ignorance of the tax appeal process.
 One reason I created GTAI is to help remove the curtain behind the tax appeals process so people are more empowered to take charge of their own financial affairs and not get taken advantaged of.

-I dislike and am suspicious of anonymous (or near-anonymous) offer letters that come in the mail that provide no names, information, or a website to visit.
+I dislike and am suspicious of anonymous (or near-anonymous) offer letters that come in the mail that provide no names, little information, or now website to visit.
 Only a phone number to call, presumably so someone can sell you on the over-priced service.

 I am not saying that the parties behind these tax appeal servicers are actually engaged in fraudulent or unethical behavior but I am very suspicious.
 What I am saying is that it definitely feels icky how these anonymous sales letters come across.
 Very little information of who sent the letter, where the letter came from, how the business operates, no business website to refer to, a sales pitch playing on people’s fears and ignorance, along with a hefty upfront fee with an additional percentage compensation on the back-end.